 FanDuel promo code: Get $300 in bonus bets for Bills-Falcons, Bears-Commanders on Monday Night Football

-Use our FanDuel promo code to get $300 bonus for Buffalo vs. Atlanta and Chicago vs. Washington on Monday Night Football
+Use FanDuel promo code to get $300 bonus for Bills and Falcons, Bears vs. Commanders on Monday Night Football

-Week 6 of the NFL regular season wraps up with two games on Monday Night Football, the perfect opportunity to use the latest FanDuel promo code, offering $300 in bonus bets if your first wager of at least $5 wins.
-Bills vs. Falcons kicks off at 7:15 p.m.
-ET, while Bears vs. Commanders starts at 8:15 p.m.
+Two Monday Night Football games give new users an opportunity to use the latest FanDuel promo code, offering $300 in bonus bets if your first wager of at least $5 wins.
+The Buffalo Bills and Atlanta Falcons will play at 7:15 p.m.
+ET, while the Chicago Bears and Washington Commanders will collide at 8:15 p.m.
 ET.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.